Battle of Kapyong: South Korean withdrawal, 22–23 April 1951

-Australian 3 RAR Defence of Hill 504, 23-24 April 1951
+Australian 3 RAR defence of Hill 504, 23–24 April 1951

 Night battle

 Having successfully prevented the US 1st Marine Division from reinforcing the Imjin River front, the PVA 40th Army turned its attention towards the 27th Brigade on 23 April.
-The battle started during the night of 23/24 April, and continued until late in the day on 25 April, as the entire PVA 118th Division, totaling perhaps 10,000-20,000 men under the command of Deng Yue—engaged the two forward battalions of 27th Brigade.
-The initial PVA attack at Kapyong engaged the 700 men of 3 RAR on Hill 504, while in the early part of the battle, the Middlesex and the 16th NZ Field Regiment gunners were all but cut off.
+The battle started during the night of 23/24 April, and continued until late in the day on 27 April, as the PVA 118th Division and 60th Division, totaling perhaps 20,000 men under the command of Deng Yue—engaged the two forward battalions of 27th British Commonwealth Brigade.
+The initial PVA attack at Kapyong engaged the 700 men of 3 RAR on Hill 504, while in the early part of the battle, the Middlesex and 16 NZFR gunners were all but cut off.
 However, the resistance of the 3 RAR ultimately allowed them to safely withdraw from the battlefield and the Middlesex then moved into a reserve position astride the western bank of the river.
-The two battalions of the PVA 354th Regiment launched repeated attacks on the two forward 3 RAR companies on the north-west spur of Hill 504.
+The PVA 60th Division and two battalions of the PVA 354th Regiment launched repeated attacks on the two forward 3 RAR companies on the north-west spur of Hill 504.
 Assaults of massed PVA troops kept up the attack throughout the night, but the defence of the 3 RAR on the brigade's right flank held them back until the 3 RAR was forced to retreat to Brigade HQ on the 24th.
 The PVA would then turn their attention to the 700 soldiers of the 2 PPCLI the following day.

 Using the retreating ROK troops to cover their movements, the PVA had infiltrated the brigade position in the initial stages of the battle, penetrating between A and B Companies, 3 RAR astride the road, and largely surrounding the latter before moving into the rear positions.
 The 3 RAR soldiers struggled to distinguish the PVA from the ROK in the dark, although the Korean Service Corps porters attached to the battalion were able to provide valuable assistance to the defenders distinguishing the PVA by the sounds of their voices.
-At 21:30, the PVA launched their first attack on the forward platoon of U.S. tanks, which had been posted on the road without infantry support.
+At 21:30, the PVA launched their first attack on the forward platoon of US tanks, which had been posted on the road without infantry support.
 The initial moves were easily repelled.
 However, a stronger attack an hour later forced the tanks to withdraw after two of the tank commanders were killed, including the platoon commander.
 The PVA then proceeded to assault the 3 RAR on two different axes: one against the two forward companies in front of Hill 504, and the other through the valley astride the road around battalion headquarters.
-Finally, by 23:00, the 16th NZ Field Regiment artillery had returned to the brigade, although they provided only limited support throughout the rest of the night.
+Finally, by 23:00, 16 NZFR artillery had returned to the brigade, although they provided only limited support throughout the rest of the night.